smola/ci/README.md

 * `test`: regular execution of the tests
 * `test-race` : execute the tests with the race detector enabled
 * `test-coverage`: execute the tests and get coverage.
-This rule generates a `coverage.txt` file that can be uploaded to codecov.io using the `codecov` rule.
+This rule generates a `coverage.txt` and uploads it to codecov.io.

 ### Building packages